sternmotor/borgserver/features.md

 * `PUID`, `PGID`: Used to set the user id and group id of the `borg` user inside the container.
-This can be useful for single user operation (see section below) when the container has to access resources on the host with a specific user id.
+This can be useful for single user operation (see section above) when the container has to access resources on the host with a specific user id.
 Default is 1000 for both.

           docker run --rm -e PUID=2048 -e PGID=2048 sternmotor/borgserver

-* `BORG_SSHKEYS`: add ssh keys for logging in to user "borg" in single user operation, see section below
+* `BORG_SSHKEYS`: add ssh keys for logging in to user "borg" in single user operation, see section above